 If you’re after the best affordable sleeping bag and not planning on camping in super cold temperatures, then the OZtrail Leichardt sleeping bag is a perfect choice.
 This is a good cheap sleeping bag and perfect for the average family car camping trips.
 In fact, this is the cheapest sleeping bag in these reviews.

 OZtrail is one of the best brand of sleeping bags around, so you know with this sleeping bag you’re getting a quality product despite being a cheap compact sleeping bag.
 At 75cm across it is very narrow, but at 1.6kg it’s super lightweight and does pack down nice and compactly.

-The Leichardt sleeping bag features a polyester outer shell, with a poly cotton lining and a synthetic insulation.
+These best cheap, lightweight sleeping bags feature a polyester outer shell, with a poly cotton lining and synthetic insulation.
 It is also rated to keep you warm with temperatures down to around zero, but certainly not below.
 So perfect for your average camping trip.

 For a cheap sleeping bag, the Leichardt is packed full of some great features.
-Features include a full length zipper, zipper across the base for added foot comfort, hood with drawcord for additional warmth, a velcro closure to keep the sleeping bag closed even when the zipper is open and sewn through construction to keep insulation firmly in place.
+Features of this best value lightweight sleeping bah includes a full length zipper, zipper across the base for added foot comfort, hood with drawcord for additional warmth, a velcro closure to keep the sleeping bag closed even when the zipper is open and sewn through construction to keep insulation firmly in place.
 Plus you can even zip two sleeping bags together to create a cheap double sleeping bag.